vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 updatedAt: "2022-02-11T15:38:54.137Z"
 ---

-In synchronous integration, VTEX’s [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api) triggers and sends a request to the external tax service API whenever there are changes to a customer’s cart, such as adding or removing items.
+In synchronous integration, VTEX’s [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api) triggers and sends a request to the external tax service API whenever there are changes to a shopper’s cart, such as adding or removing items.

 To know more about how to implement a client to connect your tax calculation provider to VTEX’s APIs, the [Tax Service recipe](https://developers.vtex.com/docs/guides/tax-services-recipe) and [example](https://developers.vtex.com/docs/guides/tax-services-reference-implementation).

 >⚠️ Timeout for the request is five seconds.
 There is no retry in case of timeout.
-If the external service that responds to the request times out constantly, the store will not be able to finish the order.
+If the external service that responds to the request timed out constantly, the store will not be able to finish the order.
 If this integration is active, it applies to all stores in that account.

 ## Tax integration via Checkout API